joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Control Flow</summary>
-<p>To understand and determine types of loops and how to use them.</p>
+<p>We expect fellows to understand and determine types of loops and how to use them.</p>
 <ul>
 <li>for-in</li>
 <li>while</li>